 Police brutality involves more than the victimization of a single individual.
 It is a violation of civil liberties and public trust.
-At The Law Office of Mallon and Tranger, we are committed to helping victims of police brutality, obtain compensation for their injuries, and ensure that police officers are held liable for any civil rights violations.
+At The Law Office of Mallon & Tranger, we are committed to helping victims of police brutality obtain compensation for their injuries and ensure that police officers are held liable for any civil rights violations.

-Being arrested for a criminal offense does not give the police the authority to use excessive or unnecessary physical force during or after an arrest.
+Police do not have the authority to use excessive or unnecessary physical force during or after an arrest.
 And while Amnesty International proclaims that police brutality in the United States is at epidemic levels, pursuing these cases is difficult.
-“Problem officers” often file false reports claiming that any injuries resulted from resisting arrest or that injuries were self inflicted in a jail cell.
-In addition, prosecutors tend to give more credibility to police officers than criminal suspects, and officers tend to stick to the blue code of silence.
+“Problem officers” often file false reports claiming that injuries resulted from resisting arrest or that injuries were self-inflicted in a jail cell.
+In addition, prosecutors tend to give more credibility to police officers than to criminal suspects, and officers tend to stick to the blue code of silence.

-Attorneys With 25 Years in Civil and Criminal Practice
+Attorneys With 40 Years In Civil And Criminal Practice

-In addition to suffering abuse at the hands of an officer, victims are also slapped with additional charges, often to justify the offense.
-If you were recently charged with obstruction of justice, our attorneys will aggressively defend your underlying criminal charges and seek civil compensation for your injuries.
+In addition to suffering abuse at the hands of an officer, victims are often slapped with additional charges to justify the offense.
+If you were recently charged with obstruction of justice, our attorneys will aggressively defend you against your underlying criminal charges and seek civil compensation for your injuries.
 These charges may involve or include: